CapitaineJSparrow/emusak-ui/Readme.md

 # Emusak UI

 Emusak-ui is a graphical mod for [Emusak](https://github.com/sinscove/EmuSAK).
-This tool can manage your switch emulators game library to manage your firmware, keys, save & shaders using a compatible Emusak backend
+This is a tool which allows you to download saves and shaders for switch emulators using a compatible Emusak backend.

 ![Screenshot](https://github.com/stromcon/emusak-ui/blob/main/screenshot.png?raw=true)